In October 1938, a plane crash on Mount Dandenong became Australia’s first major air disaster. The aftermath would change aviation in this country.

 Passenger planes improved as well, driven by two trend setting American companies: Boeing and Douglas.

 Their signature planes – Boeing the 247, Douglas the ‘DC’ 1 and 2 – were cutting edge for the era.
-Each had a metal fuselage, an enclosed cabin, and modern conveniences like bathrooms and food and drink service.
+Each had a metal fuselage, an enclosed cabin, and modern conveniences including bathrooms and food and drink service.

 But while plane travel advanced rapidly, and became more popular, in other ways it remained rudimentary.